-- 11 Half of the respondents did not know whether IFRS 17 would result in a change in investment strategy.
-The remaining respondents had split views about the issue. - 12 Respondents to the simplified case study were divided as to whether IFRS 17 would affect their current investment strategy.
+- 12 Respondents to the simplified case study were divided as to whether IFRS 17 would affect their current investment strategy.
 It was noted that economically risks are unchanged by the introduction of IFRS 17, but the accounting would make these risks visible.
 For those that expected an impact on their investment strategies, it was due to the intent to reduce capital requirements under Solvency II as well as volatility in profit or loss. - 13 In the economic study commissioned by EFRAG it has also been noted that: - (a) Although there is considerable discussion about insurers moving away from debt securities towards new asset classes and/or equity, the aggregate data from EIOPA on the investments of EU insurers do not show a significant movement out of the debt securities at the EU wide level. - (b) The majority of stakeholders interviewed (i.e. supervisory authorities, insurers and external investors) agree that IFRS 17 alone will not impact the asset allocation of insurance undertakings, as this activity is more driven by risk management and/or asset/liability management. - (c) However, industry stakeholders expressed the view that the combined effect of applying IFRS 17 and IFRS 9 may have an impact on asset allocation.

 - 14 Based on the assets identified in the case studies there will be few changes in the assets in the balance sheet structurally and from an accounting perspective under IFRS 9 and indirectly under IFRS 17.
-However, for the income statement EFRAG assesses that, when measuring the insurance liability in a way that is consistent with observable market information: - (a) The income and expenses reported in profit or loss under IFRS 17 as a result of changes in current interest rates are expected to offset, at least to some extent, the volatility in profit or loss that may arise from financial assets accounted for at fair value through profit or loss under IFRS 9. - (b) The insurer can: - (i) elect the fair value option under IFRS 9 in order to reduce accounting mismatches; or - (ii) elect the option under IFRS 17 to disaggregate financial income or expense between profit or loss and OCI. - 15 Given the few responses, EFRAG has little evidence of equity instruments that were carried at cost and the only available evidence points to bonds being classified as Available-for-Sale (AFS) under IAS 39 Financial Instruments: Recognition and Measurement.
+However, for the income statement EFRAG assesses that, when measuring the insurance liability in a way that is consistent with observable market information: - (a) The income and expenses reported in profit or loss under IFRS 17 as a result of changes in current interest rates are expected to offset, at least to some extent, the volatility in profit or loss that may arise from financial assets accounted for at fair value through profit or loss under IFRS 9.
+In addition it is noted that for insurance contracts accounted for under the variable fee approach the discount rate reflect the variability of the underlying assets (which can be held or not held by the entity), while for insurance contracts accounted for under the general model the discount rate used is based on a risk free yield curve or a reference portfolio or assets. - (b) The insurer can: - (i) elect the fair value option under IFRS 9 in order to reduce accounting mismatches; or - (ii) elect the option under IFRS 17 to disaggregate financial income or expense between profit or loss and OCI. - 15 Given the few responses, EFRAG has little evidence of equity instruments that were carried at cost and the only available evidence points to bonds being classified as Available-for-Sale (AFS) under IAS 39 Financial Instruments: Recognition and Measurement.
 From the economic study commissioned by EFRAG, it is noted that although a significant shift in investments in bonds is not expected, the measurement category might change due to the SPPI test under IFRS 9.
 Some respondents to the extensive case study noted that they are currently classifying assets as AFS under IAS 39.
-For further discussion on equity instruments carried at FVOCI under IFRS 9, refer to paragraphs 58 60 and 88 96 below.
+For further discussion on equity instruments carried at FVOCI under IFRS 9, refer to paragraphs 50 52 and 80 84 below.